VamsiMallari/Ansys-HFSS-Automation/README.md

 # Contact
 For queries, feel free to reach me via GitHub or my student email.
 Always open to collaboration in RF Design, IoT, and Embedded Systems.

+#📜 License

+This project is authored by VamsiMallari (2025).
+All Rights Reserved.

+.
+You are free to view and learn from this repository for personal, educational, or research purposes.

+.
+Redistribution, modification, sublicensing, or commercial use of this project (in whole or in part) is strictly prohibited without prior written consent from the author.

+See the [LICENSE](./LICENSE) file for full terms.